Premier League Darts 2018 Betting: Week 2

 Enter the Champion

 With the first two games completed, defending champion Michael Van Gerwen steps up to the oche and after winning so convincingly against Rob Cross last week, the Dutchman is at a very short best price of 3/8 with MarathonBet to beat Peter Wright in Cardiff.
-To complete the market, the draw is quoted at best odds of 5/1 with Ladbrokes while a win for Wright is actually the outside of the three options at a top price of 13/2 with Unibet and 888Sport.
+To complete the market, the draw is quoted at best odds of 5/1 with Ladbrokes while a win for Wright is actually the outside of the three options at a top price of 13/2 with Unibet.

 Remember that these two produced arguably the best ever Premier League final last year with Wright coming so close but based on current form, those prices look to be correct.